-Heart Problems that Cause Chest Pain
+Heart Problems That Cause Chest Pain

 - Angina: A type of chest pain that occurs because your heart isn’t getting enough blood flow.
 This is due to narrowing of the blood vessels that feed the heart.
+Often, this pain will come on with activity and get better with rest.

 - Pericarditis: Inflammation and irritation of the thin membrane that surrounds the heart (pericardium).